mark-watson/Clojure-AI-Book/manuscript/libpython.md

 This example may take longer to run because the example code is making SPARQL queries to the DBPedia public Knowledge Graph to get context text, a topic we will cover in depth later in the book.

-## Using libpython-clj With The spaCy and Hugging Face Transformer Python NLP Libraries
+## Using libpython-clj with the spaCy and Hugging Face Transformer Python NLP Libraries

 I combined both examples we just saw in one project.
 Let's start with the project file which is largely copied from Carin Meier's **libpython-clj** examples GitHub repository.